Have you have ever wondered why a skincare product with the greatest reviews ever wasn’t right for you?

 A quiet side note – “pH neutral” doesn’t mean better.
 Remember your skin likes things slightly acidic, not neutral which is a pH of 7.
 A neutral pH is also very hard to preserve as bacteria loves pH neutral more than you love a holiday.

 Using mostly products in that good 4.5 – 6 pH range will help your skin maintain its acid mantle and stay healthy.

 But as always there’s a caveat.
 Everyone’s skin reacts to pH changes differently.
 Even though a product may have a suitable pH it still may not suit your skin.
 Even a small pH difference may be the reason why for you one product was brilliant and the other one a little ho-hum.

-All of Happy Skincare’s products are formulated within the good pH range of 4.5-6.
+All of Woohoo Skincare’s products are formulated within the good pH range of 4.5-6.
 The only one that doesn’t is the Woohoo Body All Natural Deodorant which is slightly alkaline.

 The Woohoo deodorant needs to be alkaline to keep the smelly bacteria away.
 Unlike other bicarb deodorants we have adjusted the pH so that irritation potential is as low as possible (no irritation reports to date!!!) while the smell busting power is strong enough to withstand searing summer heatwaves.

 If you do start to notice some dry skin around your armpits, simply moisturise under your arms after showing at night and give them some very gentle exfoliation once a week.